kamarada/kamarada-website/en/_posts/2016-11-15-how-to-install-opensuse-leap-linux.md

 If your computer will have only Linux installed, it's recommended to keep the **Hardware Clock Set to UTC** option checked.
 If you are installing Linux alongside Windows or other operating system, make sure you unckeck that box.

-If you need further information about that screen, please refer to the [openSUSE Leap official documentation][how-to-ntp-client].
+If you need further information about that screen, please refer to the [Sync your system time with NTP][how-to-ntp-client] post.

 When you finish, click **Next**.